JonasAlfredsson/docker-nginx-certbot/README.md

 ## Before you start
-1. This guide expects you to already own a domain which points at the correct IP address, and you have both port 80 and 443 correctly forwarded if you are behind NAT.
+1. This guide expects you to already own a domain which points at the correct IP address, and that you have both port 80 and 443 correctly forwarded if you are behind NAT.
    Otherwise I recommend [DuckDNS](https://www.duckdns.org/) as a Dynamic DNS provider, and then either search on how to port forward on your router or maybe find it [here](https://portforward.com/router.htm).